Vedette (cabaret): United States

 In the 1960s and 1970s some burlesque figures peaked in the United States, particularly at the shows offered in Las Vegas.
 These included Tempest Storm, Lili St. Cyr, Blaze Starr, Kitten Natividad, Tura Satana, Bambi Jones Princess Cheyenne, and Satan's Angel.

 The most important figure in recent years has been Liza Minnelli.

-Today, among the most famous vedettes in the United States are Dita Von Teese, who was the star of Crazy Horse, Julie Atlas Muz, Michelle L'amour, Amanda Lepore, Catherine D'lish, Miss Dirty Martini, the British Immodesty Blaze, Angie Pontani, Jo Weldon and the Singaporean Sukki Singapora, the first international burlesque artist in Singapore.
+Today, among the most famous vedettes in the United States are Dita Von Teese, who was the star of Crazy Horse, Julie Atlas Muz, Michelle L'amour, Amanda Lepore, Catherine D'lish, Miss Dirty Martini, the British Immodesty Blaize, Angie Pontani, Jo Weldon and the Singaporean Sukki Singapora, the first international burlesque artist in Singapore.
 Singapora became the first burlesque artist in the world to be invited to tea at Buckingham Palace as a recognition of her contribution to the arts as an Asian model.

 Other

 Other prominent vedettes who have appeared in the world are the Puerto Rican Iris Chacón, the Brazilian Luz del Fuego, the Venezuelans Haydée Balza and Diosa Canales, the Cubans Chelo Alonso and Rita Montaner, and the Peruvian Amparo Brambilla.